Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Experiments

 \section{Experiments}

-To justify the performance of our PS-VAE algorithm, three datasets are considered in our experiments: Sythesized Noisy CelebFaces Attributes (CelebA) Dataset\cite{liu2015faceattributes}, Smartphone Image Denoising Dataset (SIDD)\cite{abdelhamed2018high}, and Zurich RAW to RGB Dataset\cite{ignatov2020replacing}.
-Among these three datasets, Synthesized Noisy CelebA has a mixture of artifacts that exactly matches our model in (\ref{eq:model:mixture:noise}), while the other two contain realistic artifacts generated by smartphone cameras.
-Comparing to SIDD, Zurich Dataset includes artifacts with higher complexity and variety, and requires a cameraISP function fitting rather than a sole denoising task.
-An objective of our experiments is to exhibit a performance enhancement by utilizing the multi-decoder network structure.
-A single decoder Gaussian mixture VAE is trained under identical experimental settings in each experiment, referred to as \textit{Single Decoder VAE} for comparison.
-Other decoders are neither trained nor used in Single Decoder VAE.
+We justify the performance of our PSL-AE over two datasets: CelebFaces Attributes (CelebA) Dataset \cite{liu2015faceattributes} with synthesized noise and Smartphone Image Denoising Dataset (SIDD) \cite{abdelhamed2018high}.
+Among the two datasets, Synthesized Noisy CelebA has a mixture of artifacts that exactly matches our model in (\ref{eq:model:mixture:noise}).
+The SIDD consists of images from smartphone cameras with realistic artifacts.
+We expect a performance enhancement of our multi-decoder architecture on resolving realistic artifacts, compared to a single decoder convolutional autoencoder, referred to as \textit{Single Decoder Conv}.